hurdg/hurdg.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 The world is overflowing with interesting places and ideas.
-I am unashamedly biased towards remote landscapes.
-I've found that these often-overlooked destinations, and theur unique features, tend to remain severely isolated from scientific study.
-I'm looking to change that.
+After working as an ecologist and healthcare in the rural regions of the Rocky Mountains, I have developed a strong interest in remote landscapes.
+These overlooked destinations tend to remain  isolated from scientific study.
 With a Master's degree in Data Science and Analytics and a robust background in Biology, I am passionate about the understudied niches of biological systems where I believe advanced mathematical models and artificial intelligence can reveal astounding discoveries.
 {style="text-align: justify;"}